Guitars and stuff

 A note stand makes it more comfortable to read the music.

 Many beginners find it difficult to tune the guitar in the beginning.
 A Montana tuner makes it much easier, and is cheap to buy, around 90 Shekels.
 I'ts not a must, but if you want to be in tune right from the start, it's recommended.
+Another option is to download a guitar tuner app for free to your mobile phone.

 If you just got your sisters old guitar you will need to change the strings before you'll start.
 Try a set of Augustine, classical guitar, blue color.
 La Bella are ok, too.
 DON'T BUY HANNABACH strings!
 (German crap!)